How To Apply

 All applicants interested in training at Duke University in either our Critical Care Medicine or combined Pulmonary Diseases and Critical Care Medicine Fellowship Programs will be considered without regard to race, color, religion, gender, sexual orientation, or national origin.
 We are committed to a holistic and equitable review of all complete applications we receive.

 Our programs only accept applications through the Electronic Residency Application Service (ERAS) system.
-Only complete applications submitted received by July 29th, 2022 will be considered.
+Only complete applications received by July 28th, 2023 will be considered.
 We cannot offer interviews to candidates submitting incomplete applications.

-Our recruitment committees will complete the initial application review process by August 12th, 2022.
-We are planning to send interview invitations to selected applicants between August 15-26, 2022.
-Interviews will be offered on selected dates in September and October.
+Our recruitment committees will complete the initial application review process by August 14th, 2023.
+We are planning to send interview invitations to selected applicants between August 15-18, 2023.
+Interviews will be offered on the following dates:

 Our programs participate in the National Resident Matching Program (NRMP) Medicine and Pediatrics Specialties Match.

-We generally cannot accept applicants requiring H1-B or J-1 visas because they are not supported by our training grant.
+We generally cannot accept applicants requiring H1-B or J-1 visas into our Investigator Track because they are not supported by our training grant.
 However, please submit your application for review if you feel it is exceptional.

 All applications must include: